dotmote/dotmote-site/README.md

 3. Run `npm install`
 4. Run `gatsby develop` to start a development server
 5. Run `npm run deploy` to deploy a new version of the site to GitHub Pages

+## Editing MDX Pages
+Edit the `.mdx` files in the `mdx` directory.
+Pages that depend on data from `.mdx` files will send a GraphQL query at build time to pass in to the `<MDXRenderer>` component.
+See https://gatsby-mdx.netlify.com/ for more information.